-The potential harm or health impact that may be caused to people, or any group of people within the local community area, due to the availability and accessibility of an additional liquor outlet.

-Matters to be considered

-Are there any 'at-risk' groups or subcommunities within the locality?
-This may include -

-- children and young people; - Aboriginal people normally resident within the locality and those Aboriginal people that might be likely to travel to the locality from a dry community; - migrant groups from non-English speaking countries; - people in low socio-economic areas; and/or - communities that experience high tourist/visitor numbers.
+Criteria Matters to be considered The potential harm or health impact that may be caused to people, or any group of people within the local community area, due to the availability and accessibility of an additional liquor outlet.
+Are there any 'at-risk' groups or sub- communities within the locality?
+This may include - children and young people; Aboriginal people normally resident within the locality and those Aboriginal people that might be likely to travel to the locality from a dry community; migrant groups from non-English speaking countries; people in low socio-economic areas; and/or communities that experience high tourist/visitor numbers.
 Are there any community building, facilities and areas within the locality?
-Such facilities would include:
+Such facilities would include: schools and educational institutions; hospitals, drug and alcohol treatment centres; accommodation or refuges for young or disadvantaged people;